octo-technology/OpenTezos/docs/michelson/instructions.md

 #### SUB

 The `SUB` instruction computes subtractions on mutez.
+It consumes two _mutez_ element on top of the stack and pushes back the difference of the two quantity on top of the stack.

+A _mutez_ value cannot be negative so this substration may fail if the first value is smaller than the second one.

 ```js
 SUB / x : y : S  =>  [FAILED]